ClaudiusChristian02/Soundboard/README.md

 Soundboard
 ==========

+This application is for demonstration purposes only.

+This app plays quotes from the much beloved Hangover and Wedding Crashers movies.

 I created the initial code for this app.
-My friend added the Hangover sections, and did the art.
-This application is for demonstration purposes only.
+My friend added the Hangover section, and did the art.